jdereg/json-io/user-guide.md

 ### Typed Usage

-_Example 1: Java object to JSON String_
+_Example 1: Java object graph to JSON String_

     Employee emp;
     // Emp fetched from database
     String json = JsonIo.toJson(emp, writeOptions);     // 'writeOptions' argument discussed in detail below

-This example will convert the `Employee` instance to a JSON String.
-If the `JsonReader` were used on this `String`, it would reconstitute a Java `Employee` instance.
+This example will convert the `Employee` instance to a JSON String, including nested sub-objects.
+If `JsonIo` were used on this JSON `String,` it would reconstitute a Java `Employee` instance.

 _Example 2: String to Java object_